pramilapandey/bike-share-data-analysis/README.md

 #### Counting rideable types by the type of ride:

-With the provided datasets, we have a column rideable_type which refers that both the rider types have three riding options for the bike- classic bike, electric bike and docked bike.
+With the provided datasets, we have a column rideable_type which indicates that both the rider types have three riding options for the bike- classic bike, electric bike and docked bike.
 I used sql to find the total number of rides by each particular type of ride and used google sheet to create a visualization.

 ```